codingdrips/prep_for_first_class/README.md

   * git push origin --tag // This pushes all local tags to remote

   * git push origin --mirror // This pushes all locals including remotes to remote

+  * git branch -a // See invisible branches
+  * gitk --all & // Shows git other window

+  * git fsck --lost-found // Show all lost and found